-The other small providers within Queensland all have less than one percent of the market share but this does not mean they should not be considered.
-You need to look at many factors when shopping for cover and should compare prices and coverage details from insurers of all sizes.
+The other small providers within Queensland all have less than one percent of the market share.
+This does not mean these small providers should not be considered.
+You need to look at many factors when shopping for coverage, and should compare prices and coverage details from insurers of all sizes.

 While families in Queensland do not have the opportunity to move to a different state just to lower their average health insurance premium costs, they can shop around to try to find policies with the best value.

-Taking an ambulance to the hospital may be life-saving if you suffer a medical emergency but you must understand how costs are paid as there are substantial differences between states.
+Taking an ambulance to the hospital may be life-saving if you suffer a medical emergency, but you must understand how costs are paid, as there are substantial differences between states.
 In Queensland, ambulance coverage is provided by the QLD government.
-This is not the case in all locations throughout Australia so if you move from QLD and must obtain new health coverage, you should be certain to determine if an emergency ambulance ride will be paid for by your new policy.
+Queensland residents nation-wide may take advantage of state-funded coverage, so there are no concerns about ensuring your private health policy pays for ambulance cover.
+This is not the case in all locations throughout Australia, so if you move from QLD and must obtain new health coverage, you should be certain to determine if an emergency ambulance ride will be paid for by your new policy.

-In Queensland, insurers had a gross profit margin of 10.6 percent for hospital treatment and 20 percent for general treatment in 2013/14, according to the Competition in the Australian Private Health Insurance Market report .
-This is substantially lower than in Northern Territory, where the gross profit margin for hospital treatment was 26 percent and the gross profit margin or general treatment was 30.5 percent.
-Profit is built into the for-profit health insurance market but should be reasonable so consumers do not overpay to enrich insurance companies.
+In Queensland, insurers have a gross profit margin of 10.6 percent for hospital treatment and 20 percent for general treatment.
+This is substantially lower than in Northern Territory, where the gross profit margin for hospital treatment is 26 percent and the gross profit margin or general treatment is 30.5 percent.
+Profit is built into the for-profit health insurance market, but should be reasonable so consumers do not overpay to enrich insurance companies.

-Shop around carefully as you look for cover for you and your family to ensure you get a reasonable premium cost and a policy that provides the type of cover you need to secure your health and have peace of mind that a medical emergency won?t cause you financial harm.
+Shop around carefully as you look for coverage for you and your family to ensure you get a reasonable premium cost and a policy that provides the type of coverage you need to secure your health and have peace of mind that a medical emergency won’t cause you financial harm.

 Disclaimer: The above information is correct and current at the time of publication.